nasa-jpl/explorer-1/packages/common/README.md

 <script src="/path/to/explorer-1.min.js"></script>
 ```

-The bundled CSS includes only the Tailwind CSS classes that are used by our team's products and in Explorer 1's documentation; other default Tailwind CSS classes are not available.
+The compiled CSS includes only the Tailwind CSS classes that are used by our team's products and in Explorer 1's documentation; other default Tailwind CSS classes are not available.

 ### Fonts

-The bundled CSS references fonts with the relative path of `../fonts/`.
+The compiled CSS references fonts with the relative path of `../fonts/`.
 You will need to add the fonts to your build process to ensure they are included in the relative path.
 An example of how to handle this is to write a Node script that copies the `/dist/fonts/` folder to the correct path in your project.

 ```
 your-project